tari-labs/tari-university/src/protocols/intro-to-i2P/MainReport.md

 - [Contributors](#contributors)

 ## Background
-Invisible Internet Project (I2P), Tor and Virtual Private Networks (VPNs) are well-known anonymity networks used by millions of people across the world.
-Most people use them as a way to securely and privately browse the Internet.
-These networks have very similar characteristics but also have very big differences in the ways that they try to anonymise the internet traffic of users.
+Invisible Internet Project (I2P), Tor and Virtual Private Networks (VPNs) are well-known anonymity networks.
+Most people use them as a way to securely and privately browse the Internet inspite of their varied use cases.
+These networks have very similar characteristics but also have important differentiators in the ways that they work and anonymise the internet traffic of users.

 In this report, we'll examine what the I2P network is, the paradigms of how it works, its security infrastructure and its usefulness in the blockchain domain.